 What is Pitch in Cricket?

-Published: Reading time: ~ 4 min.
+Published: Reading time: ~ 5 min.
 Comments: 0

 Pitch

-• Return crease – there are four such stripes on the pitch, two at one gate and two at the other.
+• Return crease – There are four such stripes on the pitch, two at one gate and two at the other.
 They are positioned perpendicular to the other crises, 4 feet 4 inches on either side of the imaginary line that joins the centers of the two center columns of the middle stumps.
 The return crease starts from the popping crease and is not limited in length.
 The main rule is it should not be shorter than 8 feet.
 As a rule, these lines are used to determine no-ball cases.
 According to the rules, the bowler’s foot should not touch this line when serving to not throw the ball at an angle that cannot be hit.

 • Popping crease – Popping creases are at both ends of the pitch in front of the gates, 58 feet apart.
 Each of these creases is 4 feet away from the bowling crease.
 The popping crease can be of unlimited length and extend across the entire field, with a minimum length of 6 feet on either side from the middle of the field.

-• Bowling crease – These crises are 22 yards apart and mark the ends of the pitch.
+• Bowling crease – These creases are 22 yards apart and mark the ends of the pitch.
 They follow the lines on which the columns of the gates are located.
 Each is 8 feet 8 inches long with a wicket in the center of the line.

-The condition of the pitch is so important to cricket that the system of rules provides for penalties for players who deliberately spoil the surface and penalties for the home team if they have poorly prepared the pitch.
+The condition of the pitch is so important to cricket that the system of rules provides penalties for players who deliberately spoil the surface and for the home team if they have poorly prepared the pitch.

 The state of the pitch can have a significant impact on the outcome of a match, so it shouldn’t come as a surprise that sports journalists and commentators pay a lot of attention to this aspect.
 For example, a dusty and very dry field will play on the bowler’s side.